theopenconversationkit/tock-helm-chart/charts/tock/README.md

 ## Sections

-This creates values, but sectioned into own section tables if a section comment is provided.
+This creates values, but sectioned into their own section tables if a section comment is provided.

 ## Values